 When buying a house or piece of land, it is important to know all its attributes, such as size, location, and price, and if it is free of legal claims and debts.
 NFTs could play a key role in a smooth transfer of land deeds and providing proof of ownership thanks to an NFT containing an immutable record of all the property information.

-All real-estate documents like ownership deed and other byer-seller agreements can be converted into NFTs to prevent confusion and conflicts later.
+Real-estate documents like ownership deed and other buyer-seller agreements can be converted into NFTs to prevent confusion and conflicts later.
 Imagine knowing everything about the property you are looking to buy including details like when it was built, who owned it first, when was it last renovated, and so on.
 Timestamped NFTs could be fairly helpful in keeping track of changes in property value over time.

 Tokenization of real estate using NFTs, which calls for fractional ownership of the property can also come in handy for buyers and sellers.#3 Digital Identity